EdwardoSunny/tactile-openpi/examples/xarm/inference/README.md

 → `pip install xArm-Python-SDK` into the openpi venv.
 The PyPI package name has a hyphen and capital A; the import module is lowercase `xarm`.

 **`policy.infer` returns NaN actions**
 → Norm stats are stale or wrong.
-Re-run `compute_norm_stats.py --config-name pi05_xarm_finetune_lora` and confirm a fresh `norm_stats.json` appears under `assets/pi05_xarm_finetune_lora/local/xarm_teleop/`.
+Confirm the checkpoint has `assets/local/xarm_teleop/norm_stats.json` and that it matches what came out of training.
+If you don't have access to the original norm stats, recompute them with `compute_norm_stats.py --config-name pi05_xarm_finetune_lora` *but only against the same training zarr* — they must come from the data the model was trained on.

 **Robot moves the wrong direction in one axis**
 → Almost certainly an Euler-convention mismatch.
-The converter and inference script both use scipy `from_euler("xyz", …, degrees=True)` — if your xArm firmware reports `zyx` or similar, *both* would have to be flipped together.
+The converter and inference script both use scipy `from_euler("xyz", …, degrees=True)`.
+If your xArm firmware reports `zyx` or similar, *both* would have to be flipped together.
 Test on the bench with very small motions before doing a real task.

 **Servo command returns non-zero code mid-rollout**
 → Usually means the target exceeded a joint limit or collision threshold.
 Lower `--action-scale` or `--max-action-norm`.
 If it happens at step 0, the model's first prediction is OOD — check the home pose matches your training-time start poses.